-Important towns along the river are Jacksonville, Mandarin, Green Cove Springs, Palatka, and Sanford.
-These towns and others are profiled in Old Towns on the St. Johns River.
+Important towns along the river are Mayport, Jacksonville, Mandarin, Green Cove Springs, Palatka, Enterprise, and Sanford.
+These towns and others are profiled in

 The St. Marks River begins in Leon County not far from Tallahassee and flows 36 miles south into Apalachee Bay at the Gulf of Mexico.
 Along the way it joins the Wakulla River near the town of St. Marks.
 The river was one of the earliest important transportation systems in this part of Florida.
 St. Marks is the main town on the river.

 The Suwannee River rises in the Okeefenokee Swamp of south Georgia and meanders more than 238 miles southward through mostly rural Florida farmlands and conservation areas.
 206 of those miles are in Florida.

 It is famous as the setting for Florida's state song, "Old Folks at Home."
 Some towns along the river are White Springs, Branford, Old Town, and Suwannee.
 The places and others are profiled in